Skip to content

-Bologna is one of the most underrated destinations in Italy and it also happens to be one of our favorite cities to visit in all of Europe.
-In total, we’ve spent over 2 months in Bologna, so we know a thing or two about what you should do here.
+Bologna is one of the most underrated destinations in Italy, and it also happens to be one of our favorite cities to visit in all of Europe.
+In total, we’ve spent over 2 months in Bologna during 4 separate trips, our most recent being in the fall of 2023, so we know a thing or two about what you should do here.

-Located in Emilia Romagna, just 40 minutes north of Florence by train, Bologna is the region’s capital and is still an under-the-radar destination in Europe.
+Located in Emilia Romagna, just 40 minutes north of Florence by train, Bologna is the region’s capital and is known for its incredible cuisine.

 1. University of Bologna